 Me: Yeah, baby.
 We’re going to Disney World. (as calmly as I could muster)

 She’s been saving her own money to take us.
 As if I didn’t think that was adorbs before, that moment got me right in the feels.
 Then she tells me she was “happy crying tears.”

 From that moment on, our trip was amazing.

 We opted to take a Lyft to the airport and save about $100 by not parking at the airport for a week.
 Hubs found this awesome inflatable booster seat that worked perfectly for Miss O.

 Our Lyft driver was on-time, pleasant and professional.
 He also recently returned from taking his own family of five to Disney World.
 He was so excited for us and Miss O. It really helped the trip finally feel so real to talk about it in the open with her.

 We arrived at the airport with plenty of time and dropped our bags off with JetBlue.
 I always fly with them if I have a choice.
 They are amazing.
-The attendant saw our yellow Magical Express tags and totally knew what they were.
+The agent saw our yellow Magical Express tags and totally knew what they were.
 She looked right at Miss O and asked if it was her first time.
 Miss O got shy, so I answered yes.
 The attendant got a huge smile and told Miss O to have fun.
 At that point I could barely keep myself together.

 We glided through TSA Pre-Check and got through security in 5 minutes on a Sunday morning in summer.
 Seriously, if you can afford it, do it.
 It’s so worth it.